 13. iFi Nano iDSD Black Label

-For the best DAC amp combo under 200 category, we have selected another iFi product.
+For the under $200 category, we have selected another iFi product.
 This iFi Nano iDSD Black label as it is known boasts some impressive specs and features for a portable DAC amp and due to that is a standout in the segment.

 iFi Nano iDSD BL is a portable DAC amp so don’t expect to find a plethora of features here.
 Due to the size limitations, the feature part of this device is held back with performance getting the main attention.
 Still, there are a couple of good features the first one being the filter switch on the back of the device.

 You have a choice between measure and listen and although it may sound confusing it’s not.
 The “listen” is a minimum-phase filter that sounds better while the “measure” is a linear phase filter that performs better.
 The other feature is the led light discussed previously.
 That light changes depending on the status of the DAC amp.
 Another technical feature of this product is the Burr-Brown true native chipset it uses making this device capable of rendering MQA files.

 iFi products rarely disappoint when it comes to performance and this is no exception.
 This portable DAC amp has sufficient power and is capable of driving most headphones and IEMs you throw at it.
 It is rated for supporting headphones up to 600ohms so basically, all the high-end stuff is supported granted it will not have the best of quality but still being able to drive 600ohms headphones even at a mediocre level is good enough.
 In terms of technical specification, this DAC amp has 285mW of output power at 32ohms.

 iFi Nano iDSD is powered by USB input which is also used to recharge the battery pack.
 The battery of this device is very good and lasts about 6-10 hours depending on the usage.
 Other connectivity options include a 3.5mm line out which is used to send signals to any external source like speakers.